Why Is MyProtein So Expensive? The UK Pricing Reality in 2026

 Why is MyProtein RRP so high?
 The RRP is deliberately inflated as part of a permanent-discount pricing strategy.
 Showing a 50 percent off code against a high RRP creates a stronger perceived saving than a smaller discount against a lower base price.
 The model is industry-standard in UK supplements; MyProtein executes it at the largest scale.

 What is the cheapest way to buy MyProtein in the UK?
 Wait for Impact Week, apply the sitewide 50 to 60 percent code, layer a 5 to 10 percent affiliate code on top, and buy the 2.5kg or 5kg bag.
-Doing all four pushes Impact Whey under 36p per 25g of protein, which is the cheapest mainstream whey price in the UK.
-The cheapest-way-to-buy protein guide covers it in detail.
+That is still the right method, but the destination has moved: a full 50 percent code lands Impact Whey around 52p per 25g of protein, not the sub-36p it reached in 2025.
+That is no longer the cheapest mainstream whey price in the UK.
+Bulk Basic Whey is about 46p per 25g without any code at all.
+The cheapest-way-to-buy protein guide covers the method in detail, and cheap protein powder UK has the current cheapest picks.

 Is MyProtein still good quality in 2026?
 Yes.
 Independent lab testing in 2024 and 2025 found MyProtein Impact Whey consistently met or exceeded its label protein claims.
 The product is whey concentrate sourced from major European dairy processors, same suppliers as Bulk and several premium brands.
 The pricing model is what changed, not the product itself.